 Robert Neel, Darryl “Elf” Hall, Mike Bucy, James “Chuck” Turner, Shana “Tank” Tinkle, Barb “Bomb” Kraler, Laura Cooney, Connor Maurer, Michael De La Cruz, Sabrina “Maple Syrup” Sandburg, Myron “No Funny Nickname” Kingsbury, John “JB” Morrison.
 Not Pictured Patty McLaren.

-Our wonderful staff and board do the behind-the-scenes work to keep our vessels sailing.
-Each individual offers a unique contribution to our organization, and we thank them for their tireless efforts.
-To find out more about joining our board or staff, please contact us.
+Our wonderful staff and board members do the behind-the-scenes work to keep our vessels sailing.
+To learn more about contributing your time to our efforts, please contact us.

 Brandi Bednarik, Executive Director

 Brandi Bednarik is a local Harborite, who is currently raising her own family in Montesano.
-She attended Aberdeen High School before getting an Associates degree at Grays Harbor Community College.
-Her background was mostly in the private sector of Construction Finance and customer service before becoming part of the Grays Harbor Historical Seaport Authority’s Crew.
+She attended Aberdeen High School before getting an associates degree at Grays Harbor Community College.
+Her background was mostly in the private sector of construction finance and customer service before joining Grays Harbor Historical Seaport Authority’s office staff.
 She has worked her way up the ranks to become our chief financial officer.
 She is currently our interim executive director while the GHHSA board conducts a search for a new executive director.
 Brandi believes strongly in our mission and in providing opportunities for education and maritime career growth.
 Go Seahawks!